andrewaylett/aylett.co.uk/src/app/articles/scope-three.md

 A supplier is better-placed to account for emissions than a customer.

-> Especially when offsetting or netting out is undertaken, it&apos;s <em>really
+> Especially when offsetting or netting out is undertaken, it's _really hard_ to
-> hard</em> to work out what one&apos;s impact might be without the help of the
+> work out what one's impact might be without the help of the supplier.
-> supplier.

 All suppliers should tell their customers what the carbon impact of their custom is.